api3dao/oev-docs/docs/dapps/integration/security-considerations.md

   Most Pyth oracles are not API providers to begin with.
 - Even in the case that a Pyth oracle is an API provider, their data gets aggregated and served through Wormhole, which is a third party point of failure.

-In general, serving an oracle service through an intermediary blockchain or state channel renders it third party.
+In general, aggregating and/or serving an oracle service through an intermediary blockchain or state channel whose consensus model is not identical to the aggregation itself renders it third party.
-Whether this blockchain or state channel is decentralized or not is not a factor in this.
+For example, if 7 API providers provide the data and 100+ node operators aggregate the data and make the aggregation available, the resulting architecture has two points of failure, which is typical of third-party oracle setups.
+Furthermore, the redundant point of failure can be expected to be much weaker than the forced one consisting of API providers.
-The main issue is that when a dApp uses Pyth data on Ethereum, their users will pay Ethereum gas fees while the dApp will not be more secure than Wormhole.
+In practice, this means that when a dApp uses Pyth data on Ethereum, their users pay Ethereum gas fees while the dApp is not more secure than [Wormhole.](https://thedefiant.io/news/defi/wormhole-exploit-320m)

 :::